Pokemon-151-Project/Pokemon-151-Project-FE/pokemon-project/README.md

     -Clickable options to display different pokemon based on type, weaknesses, size, whatever.
     -Maybe make a single component that covers all of this, and props (set by state in App.js) determines which pokemon to display

+-[]Add in pokedex entries.
+    -Maybe edit data.js (use a mapping function to copy the dex entries in) -Only show first few words of dex entry.
+Show full entry on hover.

+Header:
+    -Basic info
-Header: Possibly.
-Basic info, link to my github
+    -link to my github
+    -Dropdown with display options

 Footer: Same as Header

 Routing: Use React Router to navigate between display options.
+    -Based in Header dropdown

 Styling:
 -[X]Make cards look nice.
 Background colors and fonts.
 -[X]Responsive design, shrinks with screen.
 [X]-Little card areas for each pokemon -Stretch: Make it look like a pokemon card?
+    -Eh probably not

 Testing: Test for basic functionality

-Stretch
--[X]Have different options to display only pokemon of certain types, sizes, weights. "smol bean" option, "big boi" option -[X]Add in pokedex entries.
-    -Maybe edit data.js (use a mapping function to copy the dex entries in)
+Stretch:
+    -None so far

 Getting Started with Create React App
 This project was bootstrapped with Create React App.